 All actions/services are being implemented for goal 1.
 The district provided professional development to teachers to engage students working online in the 19-20 school year.
 Additionally, teachers were provided professional development on how to analyze formative assessments and benchmark assessments results and utilizing online tools.
 Core content teachers did not utilize Achieve 3000 at the same rate in prior year due to student burnout with online learning essential content took precedence.
 Teachers did use assessment data within the framework of the professional learning communities to drive their instruction.
 Principals are responsible for ensuring implementation goals are met by analyzing and creating illuminate assessment usage and performance reports.
 Monthly monitoring of assessment data was evident throughout the year, but weekly monitoring was extremely difficult due to in-person restrictions.
-Teachers were provided professional development in blending learning and digital platforms such as Zoom, Google Docs, Google Classroom and Microsoft Teams.
+Teachers were provided professional development in blending learning and digital platforms such as Zoom, Google Classroom and Microsoft Teams.
 To increase technology accessibility, additional devices were obtained and provided to students and staff for support.
 Teachers prepared exemplars, modified lesson plans and units, and provided flexibility within instruction to support virtual learning.
 During school closure, administration refined guided practice instruction to include additional support for teachers by modeling best practices received during leadership training.

 - Targeted reading intervention has been occurring after school with classroom teachers.
 Students receive small group instruction, based on performance and ability in class.
 During the afterschool program, students received online tutoring in English and Math subjects. - Administration and teachers have been receiving training from the following educational consultants: engagement and instructional consultants, and FCSS ELA/ELD consultants.
-Workshops have been organized to support staff with curriculum, instruction, and assessments.

-- Technology was available to every student and staff.
+Workshops have been organized to support staff with curriculum, instruction, and assessments. - Technology was available to every student and staff.
 We have access to the following: desktops, projectors, ELMO projectors, document camera, laptop computers, Google Chromebooks, and student tablets. - Our online subscriptions are current and used on a daily basis.
 Students have access to the following: Edgeunity, Achieve3000, Khan Academy and Discovery Education. - Our Afterschool program works to support our curriculum and instructional program, by providing students access to technology though zoom and Microsoft teams.
 Afterschool program staff worked diligently to assist student with homework on days they were not on site. - In School Intervention occurs during learning centers/stations time.
 Teachers differentiate instruction zoom groups during these ELA and math blocks of time to provided small group targeted instruction to students at different proficiency levels. - Agape Schools posted vacant positions and also conducted jobs fairs as needed online, Ed-Join is an online networking program that prospective employees use to apply for different job positions. - Highly Qualitied Teachers (HQT) are sought out during the interview selection process to ensure that teachers are fully credentialed. - Professional development occurs throughout the year via our Agape Professional Development Calendar.
-Trainings, workshops, professional development, and meetings are scheduled monthly and were online.
+Trainings, workshops, professional development, and meetings are scheduled monthly and were online. - ELA Curriculum in the areas of Journeys, ELA (TK-8th Grade) has been provided to teachers and students.
+Students have access to this curriculum on a daily basis, as well as a textbook to use for classroom assignments or homework. - Teacher leadership trainings occurs on site.
+We have two current lead teachers for Academy (TK-8 teachers) as well as for the Middle School/High School Grades (6-12). - Mentoring and coaching occurs via BTSA-Beginning teachers receive a BTSA coach who works with them to ensure that protocol is being followed and lesson plans are being delivered according to subject matter standards. - Professional development occurs throughout the year via our Agape Professional Development Calendar.
+Trainings, workshops, professional development, and meetings are scheduled monthly.